Mask Arts Company

 411 pages

 Flaminio Scala's book Scenarios of the Commedia dell'Arte is made up of fifty Commedia dell'Arte scenarios believed performed by the famous Gelosi Company from 1578 - 1604.
-The Gelosi Company home was in the Venetian Republic and the company performing throughout Europe.
+The Gelosi Company home was in what we now know as Northern Italy and the company performing throughout Europe.
 They performed what we call the Northern Commedia dell'Arte, different from the Southern Commedia dell'Arte.
-This translation is more for scholars studying Commedia from an academic point than performers, but it is one of the best collections of scenarios that have survived from the time of the Commedia dell'Arte that is translated into English.
+This translation does have some problems and is more for scholars studying Commedia from an academic point than performers, but it is the best collections of northern scenarios that have survived from the time of the Commedia dell'Arte that is translated into English.
 To teach or perform Commedia dell'Arte, you need to know complete original scenarios, which this book provides.
-When reading it, you will easily find many pieces of Shakespearian plays, i.e. Romeo and Juliet, only it is a comedy with a happy ending.
+When reading it, you will easily find many pieces of Shakespearean plays, i.e. Romeo and Juliet, only it is a comedy with a happy ending.
 The appendix covers the English (Shakespeare) and French playwrights showing what these writers took from these scenarios for their plays.
 This book is must for any theatre library or theatre professional.
 If you read Italian and can obtain an Italian copy, do so.

 The Italian Comedy